 Pansy was one of the lucky ones, our little miracle.
 We work hard everyday to find ways to make more miracles out of these sad and devastating stories.
 But we need your help.
 We need a fund with money set aside just for situations like this.
 We created the Pansy Fund for that reason.

-To make a donation to the Pansy fund please visit our Contribute page or click the link below.
-On the Donation page scroll down to “One Time Donation” and in the notes box please type in “Pansy Fund Donation”.
+Click here to make a donation to the Pansy fund and select either “One Time Donation” or “Monthly Giving”.
+In the notes box please type in “Pansy Fund Donation”.

 Donations to The Pansy Fund help directly with:

 A special thanks to Dr. Jatinderpal Chahal at ARK Veterinary Care / ARK Animal Emergency in San Jose, CA, for all his wonderful work, care and talent.
 When Pansy first arrived at his office battered and afraid, he got down on his knees and coaxed her out of the carrier.
 She went right to him and he took it from there.
 He trusted us to gather the money and he did everything necessary to save her.